triSYCL/path_tracer/README.md

 # Path tracer

-This is an experimental path tracer using C++20 and SYCL for acceleration.
+This is an experimental path tracer using C++20 and SYCL for acceleration on devices like FPGA or GPU by using a direct implementation.

 ![img](doc/SmokeSphere.jpg)

 This is using triSYCL for now but it might work even better on some other SYCL implementations.
 Contributions and optimizations welcome!

-The main focus here is to replace classic features like pointers or dynamic polymorphism that does not work (well) on heterogeneous with more modern constructs such as `std::variant` and `std::visit`.
+The main focus here is to study how to replace classic features like pointers or dynamic polymorphism that does not work (well) on heterogeneous with more modern constructs such as `std::variant` and `std::visit`.